 Editor: Jen Rubio

-Paratext: Introduction by Jen Rubio
+Paratext: Introduction and notes by Jen Rubio

 Publisher: Rock’s Mills Press (n.p.)